KB479/Game-Prototype-Collection/README.md

 ---

+## 2D Turn-Based Combat Prototype (2023-2024)
+* **Focus:** State Machines, Turn-Based Logic, UI Architecture, Mobile-Ready Mechanics.
+* **Description:** A foundational combat prototype designed for a 2D mobile RPG.
+This project focuses on managing turn orders, implementing state machines to control combat phases (Player Turn, Enemy Turn, Action Execution), and building a scalable action selection system.
+* **Note:** Created as an experimental step toward mobile game development.
+The primary goal was to decouple the combat logic from the UI elements.
+While partially successful, the codebase still contains some "spaghetti" sections and requires a structural refactor to achieve true modularity—serving as a valuable learning milestone in my architectural progression.

+gif

+---

 ## KO: My First 2D Game (2022)
 * **Focus:** 2D Physics Engine (Box2D), Collision Detection, Level Progression.
 * **Description:** A collection of small experimental levels testing 2D platforming logic, puzzle mechanics, and player state management in a restricted environment.